Protect the People of Darfur

 Contact President Obama now and demand that the United States take immediate action to stop the violence.

-Caught in the Crossfire: Act now to stop the humanitarian crisis in Syria
+Driven into Darkness: Act now to stop the crisis in Syria

 President Obama, Sign the Arms Trade Treaty